 Midwest Animal Emergency Hospital

-Midwest Bird & Exotic Animal Hospital is a full service veterinary emergency and critical care facility in Elmwood Park, IL that treats dogs, cats and exotic pets.
+Midwest Bird & Exotic Animal Hospital is a full service after hours veterinary emergency and critical care facility in Elmwood Park, IL that treats dogs, cats and exotic pets.
 Our focus is on providing competent and compassionate surgical and medical care to our patients when your pet's regular veterinarian is closed.

 If you are in the Chicago area and have an emergency or questions, please don't hesitate to call Midwest Bird & Exotic Animal Hospital at (708) 453-4755.
 If you are not sure if your pet is having an emergency, please call, and we will help you.
 High quality emergency health care for dogs, cats and exotic pets.